paed01/bpmn-engine/docs/Activity.md

 - `discardedFlow`: Optional.
 Sequence flow instance that was discarded
 - `rootFlow`: Optional.
 First sequence flow instance that was discarded

+# Activity properties

+- `id`: Activity id
+- `name`: Activity name
+- `entered`: Boolean, indicating that activity has been entered
+- `isStart`: Boolean, indicating that the activity has no inbound flows
+- `isEnd`: Boolean, indicating that the activity has no outbound flows
+- [`properties`](#properties): Activity properties defined in modeler
+- `type`: Activity type

+## `properties`

+Activity properties defined in modeler.

+Value expressions are supported.
+Expressions are resolved when process is instantiated.

 # Events